RamSailopal/YottaDB-dashboard/Vista-Docker/README.md

 Then navigate to the dashboard by navigating to http://ipofdockerserver:3000

-Enter the default username and password of admin/admin and then create a new password.
+Enter the default username and password of _admin/admin_ and then create a new password.
 On gaining access.
 Select the Yottadb dashboard.

 Access the VISTA GUI by navigating to http://ipofdockerserver:9100.
 Select a canned query.

-You will then see the metric changed the YottaDB dashboard.
+You will then see the metrics change on the YottaDB dashboard.